hkauhanen/littlesquares/README.md

 This repository contains simulation code and data analysis routines for the estimation of linguistic temperatures from the WALS atlas, as explained in the following paper:

-> Kauhanen, Henri, Deepthi Gopal, Tobias Galla & Ricardo Bermúdez-Otero (2018) "Geospatial distributions reflect rates of evolution of features of language" <https://arxiv.org/abs/1801.09637>
+> Kauhanen, Henri, Deepthi Gopal, Tobias Galla & Ricardo Bermúdez-Otero (2018) "Geospatial distributions reflect rates of evolution of features of language". <https://arxiv.org/abs/1801.09637>

 Data analysis routines are written in R (see folder `R`); to facilitate bootstraps, the folder `sge` contains scripts that deploy the data analysis to run on a parallel computing cluster, one WALS feature per node.
 The model put forward in the above publication can be simulated using the programs in the `cpp` folder.